Esri/pyprt/examples/README.md

 </table>

-## Usage
+## Running the examples

+To run the examples please follow these steps:
+1. Open a terminal and change to the directory where you checked out this repository.
+1. Ensure you have a working Python 3.6 64bit installation.
+For other Python versions, please [build](https://github.com/Esri/pyprt) PyPRT yourself at the moment.
+1. Run `pipenv --python 3.6 install` to install PyPRT and all dependencies for the examples.
+This will download a number of Python packages (including PyPRT) from PyPI.
+1. Change into the virtual python environment: `pipenv shell`
-In the Python environment where PyPRT is installed, run `python examples/ex1_python_encoder.py` to execute the corresponding Python script.
-Concerning the Jupyter Notebooks, first run `jupyter notebook` and open the desired example notebook.
+1. Now run e.g. `python ex1_python_encoder.py` to execute the corresponding Python script.
+For the examples based on Jupyter Notebooks, first run `jupyter notebook` and open the desired example notebook in the opening browser page.

 ## License